 In 1971, as a junior hockey player at Pittsford, Al Vyverberg scored the game-winning goal against McQuaid Jesuit, knocking the Knights out of the playoffs.
 The following year, Vyverberg notched two goals against the Knights enroute to Pittsford’s first school championship.
 Vyverberg, known better as “Al V,” went on to play college hockey at Rochester Institute of Technology, where he scored 139 career points.

 It wasn’t just Vyverberg’s on-ice success that kept him coming back year after year.
 In an interview with the Rochester Democrat & Chronicle, Vyverberg revealed that he didn’t return to coaching at McQuaid to win championships – he knew that doesn’t happen very often.
 He came back, he says, because of the players he got to coach and be around.
+Those same players undoubtedly would say the same about their coach.

 A senior-laden team, the 1996-97 Basketball Knights were considered by many around town the team to beat in Section V. Early on, they played like it, jumping out to a 5-0 record.
 However, injuries took their toll as the team struggled throughout the rest of the regular season losing six of their last 11 games to finish 10-6.